mlipscombe/boiler-mate/README.md

     Usage of boiler-mate:
         -debug
             debug mode
-        -metrics string
+        -bind string
-            address to bind for prometheus metrics endpoint (default localhost:2112), or "false" to disable (default "localhost:2112")
+            address to bind for healthz and prometheus metrics endpoint, or "false" to disable (default "localhost:2112")
         -controller string
             controller URI, in the format tcp://<serial>:<password>@<host>:<port>
         -mqtt string